 Prior to Yavapai College, Cougill spent the 2008 season as an assistant at New Mexico Junior College.
 That ’08 NMJC team captured the WJCAC Championship with a remarkable team batting average of .376, belting 78 homeruns, a mark good enough for third in the country.
 The ’08 Thunderbirds were equally as impressive defensively, finishing second in the country in team fielding percentage.

-For the 2006 and 2007 seasons Cougill served as an assistant coach at Joliet Junior College in Joliet, IL.
+In 2006-2007, Cougill served as an assistant coach at Joliet Junior College in Joliet, IL.
 Joliet, a perennial powerhouse in the Div III NJCAA ranks saw back to back trips to the Junior College World Series, finishing 3rd in ‘06 and runner up in ’07.

 Cougill spent one season as an assistant coach at his alma mater, Western Illinois University in Macomb, IL.
 He served as the infield coach on a team that finished second in the Mid-Continent Conference and one game away from earning an NCAA Division I Regional birth.